Identity document: Kuwait

 The Kuwaiti identity card is issued to Kuwaiti citizens.
 It can be used as a travel document when visiting countries in the Gulf Cooperation Council.

+Kyrgyzstan

+The first post-Soviet Kyrgyz identity document was regulated in a government resolution No. 775 of October 17, 1994 "on the approval of the regulations on the passport system of the Kyrgyz Republic" which included a sample passport and its description.
+The Kyrgyz passport was to be used both internally, as identity document and externally as a passport.
+In 2004 a separate document, ID card was introduced in accordance with government resolution No. 55 issued on July 27, 2004.

+According to the Resolution of the Government of the Kyrgyz Republic dated November 18, 2016 No. 598, 1994 passports with a mark on the extension of the validity period "indefinitely" from April 1, 2017 completely lost their legal force and were recognized as invalid.

+The procedure for issuing and describing the form of the identification card were approved by Resolution No. 197 of the Government of Kyrgyzstan issued on April 3, 2017.
+In 2017 a new model of ID card entered into use.

 Macau

 The Macau Resident Identity Card is an official identity document issued by the Identification Department to permanent residents and non-permanent residents.

 Malaysia

 In Malaysia, the MyKad is the compulsory identity document for Malaysian citizens aged 12 and above.
 Introduced by the National Registration Department of Malaysia on September 5, 2001, as one of four MSC Malaysia flagship applications and a replacement for the High Quality Identity Card (Kad Pengenalan Bermutu Tinggi), Malaysia became the first country in the world to use an identification card that incorporates both photo identification and fingerprint biometric data on an in-built computer chip embedded in a piece of plastic.

 Myanmar

 Myanmar citizens are required to obtain a National Registration Card (NRC), while non-citizens are given a Foreign Registration Card (FRC).